crdiaz324/sample-aiven-pipeline/README.md

 # sample-aiven-pipeline

 This project is a sample data pipeline built on the Aiven.io infrastructure.
 This pipeline will follow a twitter topic (mention), determine the sentiment of the tweet and stream that data into a Kafka topic.
 Then a consumer will read from that topic and push the data to a Postgres backend.
-The infrastructure for both Kafka and Postgres were created with a with a few clicks on the Aiven.io Console.
+The infrastructure for both Kafka and Postgres were created with a few clicks on the Aiven.io Console.

 To run this project on your own environment simply clone this repo and follow the directions in the sections below.